MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -QuarantinePurgeItemsAfterDelay
 Specifies the number of days to keep items in the Quarantine folder.
-If you specify a value of zero or do not specify a value for this parameter, items stay in the Quarantine folder indefinitely.
+If you specify a value of zero or don’t specify a value for this parameter, items stay in the Quarantine folder indefinitely.

 ```yaml
 Type: UInt32